 Experimental uncertainty and error

+All measurement in science is subject to uncertainty associated with the measurement error.
 It is important not to confuse the terms ‘error’ and ‘uncertainty’, which are not synonyms.
 It is also important not to confuse ‘error’ with ‘mistake’ or ‘personal error’.
 Error, from a scientific measurement perspective, is the difference between the measured value and the true value of what is being measured.
 Uncertainty is a quantification of the doubt associated with a measurement result.
+The

 Experimental uncertainties are inherent in the measurement process and cannot be eliminated simply by repeating the experiment no matter how carefully it is done.
-There are two sources of experimental uncertainties: systematic effects and random effects.
-Experimental uncertainties are distinct from personal errors.
+For the purposes of VCE Biology, two sources of experimental uncertainty should be considered: systematic errors and random errors.

 Personal errors include mistakes or miscalculations such as measuring a height when the depth should have been measured, or misreading the scale on a thermometer, or measuring the voltage across the wrong section of an electric circuit, or forgetting to divide the diameter by two before calculating the area of a circle using the formula